 There are lots of reasons why we serve as musicians in our parishes or school communities: it’s fun, it’s a way to use our musical talents, it’s a way to give back, it’s a way to be involved, etc. No matter the reasons why you serve, one thing is certain; you have been called.
 You have been called to use your gifts of music and leadership to serve God, the Church, and your community through the ministry of sung prayer.

 Participants in the Youth Track experience a curriculum designed to nurture and sustain the skills, knowledge, and leadership that effective music ministry requires.
 By working with master teachers and musicians, participants study liturgy, spirituality, and musicianship.
-The primary components of the Youth Track curriculum include:

 Participants for the youth track are students in high school or the first few years of college.
 Our youngest students are entering their 10th grade year of high school; our oldest students are entering their second year of college.